gemixin/digit-setup/README.md

 # DIGIT-Setup

-## Basic setup for a single DIGIT tactile sensor
+## Basic setup for a single DIGIT tactile sensor in Python
 A simple script to setup and test a single [DIGIT](https://digit.ml/) tactile sensor using:
 https://github.com/facebookresearch/digit-interface